davendarmawan/sgc_app/README.md

 **Note:** all components `dateTime`, `header`, and `info` **should be filled**.
 Failure to do so causes the `notification.dart` to return Error and hence Notification Menu **will not load**.

 #### Expected Improvements
-- Connect API to the Notifications Menu.
+- Connect API and Database to the Notifications Menu.
+- Try to connect the Notifications to device's notification menu (to enable pop up notification to users).

 ## Login / Register Screen
 - Login is handled by `login.dart`.
 Register is handled by `register.dart`.